-If you’re a low-income driver, paying for your auto insurance policy in one lump sum payment may not be realistic.
-However, if it’s possible, paying in full saves you somewhere between 5% and 15% a year.
+If you’re a low-income driver, paying for your auto insurance policy in one lump sum payment may not be realistic, and you may need to use a no-deposit monthly payment cycle to get insured.
+However, if it’s possible, paying in full may save you somewhere between 5% and 15% a year.

 Improve Your Credit Score

-If you can pay in full, you can usually save between 5% and 15% a year, depending on the company.
-You can also get a discount for going paperless or enrolling in auto-pay.
+If you can pay your premium in full, you can usually save between 5% and 15% a year, depending on the company.
+You can also get a discount for going paperless or enrolling in autopay.

 If you work as a teacher, physician or police officer, you may be eligible for a discount — statistically, these occupations are less likely to file claims.
-First responders, engineers, government employees and members of the armed forces can also earn discounts.
+Insurers offer auto insurance discounts for federal employees, engineers and first responders such as nurses.

 Good Student Discounts

-Students with at least a B average, or 3.0 GPA, can qualify for a good student discount.
-You’ll need to provide a transcript, or a report card, to prove you’re eligible every year.
-These can save you between 10 to 15%.
+Some insurers offer car insurance discounts for students, but often have qualifying requirements.
+For instance, with some providers, students with at least a B average or 3.0 GPA can qualify for a good student discount.
+You’ll need to provide a transcript or a report card to prove you’re eligible every year.
+These can save you between 10% and 15%.

 Other Options for Low-Income Drivers